 Where you ever in a serious situation that you didn’t see any way out?

 It saddens me when children criticize themselves this way.
 We as adults should encourage our children.
 And yet, haven’t we, also had these very same thoughts.
 We might not have said them out aloud, but we still marinated in them.

-Did you know that some of the men of the Bible also expressed their thoughts of inadequacies?
-Some women felt trapped, and thought their lives were over!
+Did you know that some of the men in the Bible also expressed their thought of inadequacy.
+Some women felt trapped and thought there lives were over!

 In the Book of Exodus, Chapter 4, God commanded Moses to free the Israelite slaves from the Egyptians.
 Before Moses accept his assignment, he asked God many questions.
 Moses wasn’t comfortable and in fact he was operating in a spirit of fear and doubt.

 Finally, after God answered all of his questions and addressed his concerns, Moses still wasn’t ready.
 “Pardon your servant, Lord.
 I have never been eloquent, neither in the past nor since you have spoken to your servant.
 I am slow of speech and tongue.”